- Search The Registry

 - About Us

 - My Account

-*On this date in 1877 We salute Philander Smith College.
-Philander Smith College is a private historically black college (HBCU), in Little Rock, Arkansas.
-They are affiliated with the United Methodist Church and is a founding member of the United Negro College Fund (UNCF) and accredited by the North Central Association of Colleges and Schools.
+*On this date in 1877, We salute Philander Smith College.
+Philander Smith College is a private historically black college (HBCU) in Little Rock, Arkansas.
+They are affiliated with the United Methodist Church, are a founding member of the United Negro College Fund (UNCF), and are accredited by the North Central Association of Colleges and Schools.

 Philander Smith College was officially founded under Walden Seminary to provide educational opportunities for freed slaves west of the Mississippi River.
-In 1882 the school was renamed Philander Smith College in honor of the financial contributions of Adeline Smith, widow of Philander Smith.
+In 1882, the school was renamed Philander Smith College in honor of the financial contributions of Adeline Smith, widow of Philander Smith.
 It was chartered as a four-year college in 1883 and conferred its first bachelor's degree in 1888.
-In 1933, it merged the assets of the George R. Smith College in Sedalia, Missouri, which burned down in 1925.
-In 1943, Philander Smith was accredited by the North Central Association of Colleges and Schools.
+In 1933, it merged the George R. Smith College assets in Sedalia, Missouri, which burned down in 1925.
+The North Central Association of Colleges and Schools accredited 1943 Philander Smith.

-During the 20th century American Civil Rights Movement, Philander Smith College was a pioneer in activism: many of its students engaged in nonviolent resistance against segregation laws or customs (such as sitting in at "whites-only" lunch counters).
+During the 20th century American Civil Rights Movement, Philander Smith College pioneered activism: many of its students engaged in nonviolent resistance against segregation laws or customs (such as sitting in at "whites-only" lunch counters).
 Dr. Walter Kimbrough, former president of Philander Smith College, joined the Education Conservancy in criticizing the annual U.S. News and World Report college rankings; he signed a letter circulating among college presidents that asks them to refrain from participating in the peer assessment portion of the survey.
 The school campus is located in central Little Rock.
-The core of the campus was originally built for Little Rock Junior College (now the University of Arkansas at Little Rock), and a two-block section of it is listed on the National Register of Historic Places.
+The core of the campus was initially built for Little Rock Junior College (now the University of Arkansas at Little Rock), and a two-block section of it is listed on the National Register of Historic Places.